-The new IAB-donor-CU may trigger the modification of the L2 transport of the offloaded traffic in the new IAB-donor-CU's topology.
-The new IAB-donor-CU may further reconfigure the TNL addresses of the IAB-node that underwent recovery via RRC.
+The new IAB-donor-CU may request the modification of the L2 transport of the offloaded traffic in the new IAB-donor-CU's topology.
+The new IAB-donor-CU may further reconfigure the TNL addresses of the boundary IAB-node via RRC.

-The traffic offload due to inter-CU RLF recovery described in steps 1 to 18 (including the offload of traffic pertaining to the IAB-node undergoing RLF recovery and its descendant IAB-nodes and their served UEs) can be revoked.
-In this case, the IAB-MT that previously underwent RLF recovery is handed over in reverse direction, i.e., from the new IAB-donor-CU to the initial IAB-donor-CU, after which the traffic of the IAB-DU whose collocated IAB-MT underwent RLF recovery, and the traffic of descendant IAB-DUs, are routed again along the path under the former initial IAB-donor-CU.
+The traffic offload due to inter-CU RLF recovery procedure for the boundary IAB-node and its descendant IAB-nodes can be fully revoked.
+In this case, the boundary IAB-MT is handed over in reverse direction, i.e., from the new IAB-donor-CU to the initial IAB-donor-CU, and the traffic of the boundary IAB-DU and the descendant IAB-DUs is routed again along the initial path used prior to BH RLF recovery.

-The new IAB-donor-CU can trigger this return of offloaded traffic back to the initial IAB-donor-CU by executing the XnAP Handover Preparation procedure for the migrating IAB-MT towards the former initial IAB-donor-CU.
+The new IAB-donor-CU can initiate the full revoking of traffic offload by executing the XnAP Handover Preparation procedure for the boundary IAB-MT towards the initial IAB-donor-CU.

-The initial IAB-donor-CU can trigger the revoking by sending an IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message to the new IAB-donor-CU in the same manner as described in section 8.17.3.1.
+The initial IAB-donor-CU can initiate the full revoking of traffic offload in the same manner as described in clause 8.17.3.1 for the revoking initiated by the F1-terminating IAB-donor-CU.